mjfrigaard/sharing-your-work/manuscript/chapter1.md

 ![](images/00-the-internet.png)

-*** Don't rely solely on your scientific papers to showcase your work***
+***Don't rely solely on scientific publications to showcase your work***

 > "*What a strange document a scientific journal article is.
 We work on them for months or even years.
 We write them in a highly specialized vernacular that even most other scientists don't share.
 We place them behind a paywall and charge something ridiculous, like $34.95, for the privilege of reading them.
 We so readily accept their inaccessibility that we have to start "journal clubs" in the hopes that our friends might understand them and summarize them for us.*" - [ScienceMag - How to read a scientific paper](https://www.sciencemag.org/careers/2016/01/how-read-scientific-paper)

 Be honest--how many theses/dissertations have you read?
 How many peer-reviewed articles would you recommend for people to read for pure enjoyment?
-I suspect that even if you asked your most bibliophilic friends what their favorite peer-reviewed article is, or what dissertation they think everyone *must* read, they couldn't give you one quickly.
+I suspect that even if you asked your most bibliophilic friends what their favorite peer-reviewed article is, or what dissertation they think everyone *must* read, they couldn't give you a quick answer.
 These documents aren't a waste of time--they serve a different purpose (and it's not to make sure all of your hard work reaches a broad audience).

-Even if you decide to convert your graduate research into a peer-reviewed manuscript, it'll be for a very niche audience, and rarely in a way that makes the contents interesting beyond a few researchers who are closest to the subject matter.
+If you decide to convert your graduate research into a peer-reviewed manuscript, it'll be for a very niche audience, and rarely in a way that makes the contents interesting beyond a few researchers who are closest to the subject matter.

-Scientific papers are still essential to advancing science (and your career as a scientist), but they're not a demonstration of all the skills you've developed in graduate school.
+Scientific papers are still essential to advancing science and your career as an academic scientist.
 These artifacts represent the end of a long process in which you've demonstrated many different skills (reading and summarizing previous research, designing a study, data analysis, and communication).
+But publications also fail to capture many essential skills and abilities you'll want to share.
 This sentiment is summarized well in the quote from [Jonathan Buckheit and David Donoho at Stanford](http://statweb.stanford.edu/~wavelab/Wavelab_850/wavelab.pdf),

 > "*An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.*."